y-chan/atomicswap-qt/README.md

 This is rewrite [decred/atomicswap](https://github.com/decred/atomicswap) by python3 and add gui by pyqt5.

 ### This software point
+* Full scratch base function
-* Full scratch(Only used standard library and PyQt5 library)
+* Only used standard library, pyqt5, requests and pyperclip.
 * Can use on the gui
 * Full compatible with [decred/atomicswap](https://github.com/decred/atomicswap)